Outline of Apple Inc.

-The following outline of Apple Inc. is a topical guide to the products, history, retail stores, corporate acquisitions, and personnel under the purview of the American multinational corporation:
+The following outline of Apple Inc. is a topical guide to the products, history, retail stores, corporate acquisitions, and personnel under the purview of the American multinational corporation.

 Apple Inc. was founded as Apple Computer Company on April 1, 1976, to produce and market Steve Wozniak's Apple I personal computer.
 The company was incorporated by Wozniak and Steve Jobs in 1977.
 Apple became the first publicly traded U.S. company to be valued at over $1 trillion in August 2018, $2 trillion in August 2020, and at $3 trillion in January 2022.
 Since 2011, Apple has been the world's largest company by market capitalization except when Microsoft held the position between January and June 2024.
+As of March 2014, the company has 425 stores in 16 countries and an online store in 39 countries.

 Hardware

 Mac

 Mac, a family of personal computers made by Apple: